MSCGamesTom/GEGPUPathtracer/README.md

 # GPU Path Tracer

-This repository contains a simple pedogogic interactive path tracer built on top of DirectX 12 and DXR.
+This repository contains a simple pedagogic interactive path tracer built on top of DirectX 12 and DXR for the the Games Engineering course at Warwick.
 It demonstrates how to:
 - Create and manage a **Direct3D 12** device
 - Load and build scenes (e.g., Cornell box, living room, etc.)
 - Implement a real-time path tracer with an HLSL shader